EconomyLens.com

 Japan's ruling Liberal Democratic Party (LDP) President Sanae Takaichi is set to be the country's first woman prime minister. ©AFP

-Hong Kong (AFP) – Stocks extended gains Tuesday on further signs that China-US trade tensions were easing, with Tokyo hitting another record as Japan prepares to swear in a new prime minister and bring an end to a period of political uncertainty.
+London (AFP) – Most stock markets extended gains Tuesday on further signs that China-US trade tensions were easing and as investors looked to corporate earnings.
+Tokyo hit another record as Japan swore in new prime minister Sanae Takaichi and brought an end to a period of political uncertainty.

 Related